zayphi/uncraftables/README.md

 ## About

-Implements crafting recipes for uncraftable vanilla items, with a focus on fitting with the game's progression and reducing the grinding aspect of the game.
+Implements crafting recipes for non-craftable vanilla items, with a focus on fitting with the game's progression and reducing the grinding aspect of the game.

 ## Installation